Farm and Garden Experience

 The Chestnut Experience

 Autumn is the season of colour and activity at Chestnut Brae.
 It is harvest time.
 Sweet Chestnuts fall to the ground in Autumn – April and May and we encourage people to come for “Pick Your Own”.
 Chestnut Brae is the only organic sweet chestnut farm in WA.
 We peel, process and mill chestnuts right here on the farm.
 We have a beautiful Austrian wooden stone grind flour mill to make silky soft fine chestnut flour.
 A range of chestnut products is hand produced at Chestnut Brae including chestnut flour, ice cream, hummus, puree, mustard, roasted and peeled chestnuts.
 Blackwood Valley Brewing Company make gold medal award winning Chestnut Ale from our chestnuts.
 We now have beehives in our orchards and our lovely bees now give us chestnut honey – which as far as we are aware is the only chestnut honey produced in Australia.
 Join us as we walk you through the process from picking to quality control, to grading, peeling, drying and milling to finally sample some of the range of chestnut products we produce on our farm.
 We take you from tree to table on the sweet chestnut experience.
 Join us for an unique chestnut experience.
-Chestnut Experience Tours takes around 90 minutes, are $15 per person 12 years and older.
-Phone ahead to book your tour.
+Chestnut Experience Tours takes around 90 minutes, and can be booked by clicking on the link on this page.

 The tour begins in our heritage rose and salvia garden, which is modelled on a Mediterranean style farm garden.
 The garden at Chestnut Brae was planted around 2004 by the then owners Graeme and Marilyn Wells.
 Graeme’s passion was salvia and heritage roses.
 Gardens are one of John and Linda Stanley’s passions, so they restored and extended the garden and replanted a number of salvia and more roses along with a selection of plants that are unusual in the region, including a Gunnera that is John’s pride and joy.